Henry Gilbert Costin

 Henry Gilbert Costin (June 15, 1898 – October 8, 1918) was a private in the United States Army who received the Medal of Honor for his actions in World War I near Bois–de–Consenvoye, France during the Meuse–Argonne offensive.

 Biography

-Private Costin was born June 15, 1898 in Baltimore, Maryland, and graduated from the Baltimore City College high school in 1914.
-After enlisting in the Army in 1917, Costin fought in France in World War I. On October 8, 1918, near Bois–de–Consenvoye, Costin was killed while performing an act of extreme heroism, for which he was awarded the Medal of Honor, the United States' highest military commendation.
-His body lies buried in Loudon Park National Cemetery (section B, grave 460) in Baltimore, Maryland.
+Costin was born June 15, 1898, in Baltimore, Maryland, and graduated from the Baltimore City College high school in 1914.
+After enlisting in the Army in 1917, Costin fought in France in World War I. On October 8, 1918, near Bois–de–Consenvoye, he was killed while performing an act of heroism for which he was awarded the Medal of Honor, the United States' highest military commendation.
+His body is buried in Loudon Park National Cemetery (section B, grave 460) in Baltimore, Maryland.